-The Samoan Alphabet is called le pi Samoa, or le pi faitau (faitau means ‘read’).
+The Samoan Alphabet is called pi, or le pi Samoa (the alphabet of Samoa), or le pi faitau (faitau means ‘read’).
 Back in the day, classrooms for Samoan children always featured a beautifully illustrated, usually tall poster of the alphabet, almost always with the same word associated with each letter: A = ‘ato, E = elefane, I = ‘ipu, etc. Because these posters were so prominently hung on the wall, they were known as pi tautau, where tautau means ‘hanging’.
 These days, we sometimes just refer to our alphabet in general as le pi tautau.

 The Samoan Alphabet has 17 letters, 3 of which are borrowed from English (and other related languages).
 We borrow those letters along with the words they belong to when we don’t have actual Samoan words for things.
 For example, we borrowed the word rapiti (and ‘Samoanized’ it) for ‘rabbit’, and then borrowed the letter R as well.